AFFILIATE MARKETING WITH GOOGLE ADS

 Creating campaigns via the user interface takes the longest but is also the simplest approach for beginners.

-By using the Google Ads Editor you can more easily copy & paste campaigns, ad groups, keywords and ads.
-It also allows you to easily make a lot of quick adjustments at once.
-You should be a little experienced with Google Ads before using the Google Ads Editor though.
+Using the Google Ads Editor, you can more easily copy & paste campaigns, ad groups, keywords, and ads.
+It also allows you to make many quick adjustments at once easily.
+You should be a little experienced with Google Ads before using the Google Ads Editor.

-The CSV import functionality is by far my most favorite way to create campaigns.
-When you know your way with Excel or Google Sheet, you can create hundreds of campaigns with thousands of keywords within just 1 hour!
+The CSV import functionality is by far our favorite way to create campaigns.
+When you know your way with Excel or Google Sheets, you can create hundreds of campaigns with thousands of keywords within just one hour!
 (Are you interested in learning more about this?
-Let me know and I might set up a webinar about it.)
+Let us know, and we might set up a webinar about it.)

-Before you start to build your first campaign, you should think about what kind of campaign you want to create and how you want to structure it.
-Google Ads offers Search, Display, Shopping, Video, Smart and Discovery campaigns.
-We will focus on search campaigns, since they are the most basic Google Ads campaign type which in many cases also performs best.
+Before you build your first campaign, you should consider what kind of campaign you want to create and how you want to structure it.
+Google Ads offers Search, Display, Shopping, Video, Smart, and Discovery campaigns.
+We will focus on search campaigns since they are the most basic Google Ads campaign type, which, in many cases, also performs best.

 Campaign

 Now, how many keywords should be placed within an ad group is up to the person creating the campaign.
-It depends on structural preferences but having too many different keywords in just one ad group can be limiting.
-I always recommend to start with only a few keywords per ad group and create more ad groups.
-This approach will later-on give you more control since you have more capabilities on ad group level than on keyword level.
-In general, the keywords within one ad group should be very similar to one another.
-I often just place one or two keywords within one Ad Group.
+It depends on structural preferences, but having too many different keywords in just one ad group can be limiting.
+We always recommend starting with only a few keywords per ad group and creating more ad groups.
+This approach will later on give you more control since you have more capabilities on the ad group level than on the keyword level.
+In general, the keywords within one ad group should be very similar.
+We often just place one or two keywords within one Ad Group.

 If you decide to use multiple different keywords within one ad group, that is of course totally fine.
 But if at one point certain keywords perform very well, it is best to set up a separate ad group for each well performing keyword.